Keeping the Craic Safe & Sound 🎶

 North Texas Irish Festival discourages the use of weapons as costume adornments, as the safety of our patrons is our utmost concern.
 Any weapon adornment must be “peace-tied” and otherwise protected so any sharp edges are covered and so that it cannot be drawn or wielded while on the grounds.
 Front gate and Safety Services personnel will determine the appropriateness of such adornments and how they must be “peace-tied”.
 Southwest Celtic Music Association (parent company of the North Texas Irish Festival) reserves the right to exclude a patron or participant from wearing or carrying a weapon on Festival grounds and to expel them for violations to this policy.

-North Texas Irish Festival does NOT allow the concealed or open carry of licensed handguns or the unlicensed carry of any firearms in the festival grounds:
+Pursuant to Sections 30.05, 30.06 and 30.07 of the Penal Code the North Texas Irish Festival does NOT allow the concealed or open carry of licensed handguns or the unlicensed carry of any firearms in the festival grounds:

 Can I buy tickets online?

 Children 5 and under are FREE when accompanied by adult family member.
 Seniors 65+ receive $5 off (gate sales only) and SCMA Members receive 2 for 1 admission (gate sales only).
-Current military (with valid military ID) receive $5 off (gate sales only).
+Active military (with valid military ID) receive $5 off (gate sales only).
 Dogs are allowed in on a short leash with a $1 requested donation to animal rescue groups supported by the festival.

 Happy Hour - FREE Admission Times

 Make your visit to NTIF even more special and take advantage of our free happy hour.
 This is for everyone on Friday night from 6-7 pm.
 And there is a special one for ages 6- 11 only.
-Free admission for them on Sunday morning, March 2nd, from 11-noon. (free admission if you are in line by cut-off time)
+Free admission for them on Sunday morning, March 8th, from 11-noon. (free admission if you are in line by cut-off time)

 Do you take credit cards?